scheme-and-computer-science/clos/README.md

 In effect, a polymorphic function (called a "generic function" in CLOS terminology) is an ordinary function with multiple definitions, which automatically chooses the most appropriate definition at run time based on the classes of its arguments.
 No one argument is singled out as "the object" to which the method applies, and there is little need for the C++ construct called a "friend", a function applied to an object of one class which nonetheless has access to the private information of objects of another class.

 This choice has several advantages, as pointed out above.
 It also has disadvantages: since a method belongs not to one specific class but to a combination of classes, it is much more difficult to control the visibility of methods, and the public/protected/private distinction in C++ cannot be applied to methods.
 Whether you consider these disadvantages to outweigh the advantages is a personal, almost religious, decision.
-For more discussion of this issue, see the OOP FAQ part 1, item 1.19.

 ***Classes and Objects in CLOS***